-Our blog and press release last week regarding how companies deal with extreme weather generated a lot of interest.
+photo credit: HAMED MASOUMI Our blog and press release last week regarding how companies deal with extreme weather generated a lot of interest.
 I've had interviews with the Associated Press, Wall Street Journal radio, and HR Executive - all looking to follow up on what employers should do to prepare for and manage through extreme … Continue reading Snow Crazed

 In the spirit of Valentine's Day, we share an article entitled "Corporate Philanthropy: Breakthrough or Buzzwords?" by our board member, Ruth Bramson.
 After a long corporate career, Ruth has recently joined Girl Scouts of Eastern Massachusetts as their CEO.
 In this article, Ruth explores the positive relationship between philanthropy and both customer and employee engagement.
 In … Continue reading How can corporations share the love?